treee111/wahooMapsCreator/docs/FAQ.md

 There is a directory named like the country or X/Y coordinates you processed in the `wahooMapsCreatorData` directory (see [docs](https://github.com/treee111/wahooMapsCreator/blob/develop/docs/COPY_TO_WAHOO.md#location-of-the-generated-maps)).
 The content of this folder is relevant.

-As an example, lets assume, we want to copy the maps of american_samoa
+As an example, let's assume, we want to copy the maps of american_samoa

 <img src="./pictures/maps-american_samoa-generated.png" alt="generated maps after generation" width=50%>